The Determinants of Auto Insurance Premiums

 Take advantage of several discounts offered by auto insurance companies, including discounts for:

 - multiple vehicles;

 - being a good student; and

 - buying a car that has an antitheft device, automatic seatbelts and airbags, and antilock brakes.

 Most of these discounts generally range from 5% to 15%.
 Finally, don't speed or do anything else that may result in a police citation and assessable points.

 An accident should be reported, even if it seems to be minor, since the extent of the damage may not be evident.
 Moreover, some people may not feel any effects from an injury until later, when they may later file a claim.
 But if the damage is to your own vehicle or your own property, and the cost is likely to be below the deductible, then it would be best not to file a claim.

 The Future of Premium Pricing

 Underwriters continually seek to segment the population into ever finer classifications to be able to charge those where statistical analysis indicates higher claims.
-So it is only natural that underwriters would start to use the tools of data mining.
+So it is only natural that underwriters would use the tools of data mining.
 For instance, it has been recently reported that auto insurers are charging more for less educated people.
-So those without a high school diploma pay more — in some cases, substantially more — than college graduates.
+So those without a high school diploma pay more — sometimes, substantially more — than college graduates.
 For instance, the New York Public Interest Research Group found that people with non-professional, non-managerial jobs paid almost $1000 more in premiums annually than those with college degrees.

 Another interesting trend is that insurers are gradually increasing their rates for their long-term clients, to see how many people leave and how many stay, probably because they don't shop around, thereby maximizing the revenue by using the most profitable combination of premium prices and the number of insured.